The Gettysburg Seasonal Home Maintenance Checklist: Essential HVAC, Plumbing & Electrical Tips

 Air Conditioning System Setup

-- Schedule professional tune-up: Have a certified technician inspect your system before the heavy usage months
+• Schedule a professional tune-up: Have a certified technician inspect your system before the heavy usage months

 Heating System Post-Winter Check